MODL All-in-One Bottle: Adaptable, Packable, Indispensable (Review)

 The only thing that could have improved the ride?
 A clip system for the straw, maybe.
 But I’m not entirely sure that would be desirable, and it’s not at all necessary.

-…Nose MOD? (aka Pure filter to the rescue)
+…Nose MOD?
+(Pure Filter MOD to the Rescue)

 In an email to the fellas at MODL as a follow up to the gravel biking trip, I wrote the following: